 Gmail is used for email correspondence with customers.
 It lists a PGP key on its website should customers want to send encrypted information that can’t be accessed by Google.

-The newest contender on this list, ProtonVPN is off to a strong start.
-After a few recent updates, the provider has earned a perfect score.
+A newer contender on this list, ProtonVPN is off to a strong start.
 The service is offered by the same Switzerland-based team that makes ProtonMail, a secure email service.
-It’s missing a couple key features, but bear in mind that the VPN is still in “preview” mode.

 Proton VPN has a “secure core” option available in the native Windows client.
 The secure core servers are physical servers that are owned by Proton VPN.
 We don’t have information on the non-secure core server’s configuration.